kickaha2019/articles/Games/index.md

----
-blurb: I like playing graphic Adventure games and turn-based RPGs on the computer
+#blurb I like playing graphic Adventure games and turn-based RPGs on the computer
----
+#markdown
 Computer games are a big interest of mine, an intersection of complex software and art and puzzle and story.
 Yes, I would call computer games as Art even if not everyone would.
 I really